tonygilkerson/ckad/practice-questions/question.md

 - `:set nonumber` - don't show line numbers
 - `:22` - jump to a line number

->The following settings will already be configured in your real exam environment in ~/.vimrc.
-But it can never hurt to be able to type these down vim ~/.vimrc
+  >The above settings will already be configured in your real exam environment in ~/.vimrc.
+But it can never hurt to be able to type these down

+vim ~/.vimrc
 Now enter (in insert-mode activated with i) the following lines: